Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Standard object and duality of Whittaker category

-After we proved our main theorem, we will see that $\nabla_\lambda$ and $\Delta_\lambda$ are of finite length for all $\lambda\in \Lambda$ if and only if $q$ is irrational.
-When $q$ is rational, costandard objects and irreducible objects are not even compact, but standard objects are still compact.
+After we proved our main theorem, we will see that $\Delta_\lambda$ and $\nabla_\lambda$ are in the heart of this t-structure (see Corollary \ref{heart}).
+Furthermore, $\Delta_\lambda$ and $\nabla_\lambda$ are of finite length for all $\lambda\in \Lambda$ if and only if $q$ is generic.
+When $q$ is a root of unity, costandard objects and irreducible objects are not even compact, but standard objects are still compact.